Posted: March 21, 2013

-On March 8, 2012, a raccoon suspected of carrying rabies was captured and euthanized in Randolph Township.
+On March 1, 2013, a raccoon suspected of carrying rabies was captured and euthanized in Denville Township (Indian Lake area).
 It was immediately transported to the NJ Department of Health’s Public Health Laboratory in Trenton where it tested positive for rabies.

 Rabies is caused by a virus which can infect all warm-blooded mammals, including man.
 The rabies virus is found in the saliva of a rabid animal and is transmitted by a bite, or possibly by contamination of an open cut.